Showing 363 results in the category Competitions.

 Eligibility: Open to students at music college or AESS members aged 23-32.
 Requirements: 20-min themed recital of English art song, inc spoken verse.
 Prizes: First prize £2000, 2nd prize £1000; 3rd prize £1000; also £1000 accomp prize.
 Entry fees: £20 Location: London conservatoires.
 Dates: May.
 Closing date for applications: Mid Apr.
 Frequency: Annual.

 The Well House, 20 Barney Road, Fulmodestone, Fakenham, Norfolk, NR21 0AT, United Kingdom

 The competition is open to all organists; applicants need not be AGO members.
 See the AGO website for the rules and online application.
-There is an initial recorded round from which up to five semifinalists are chosen.
-The semifinal round is held in odd number years at an AGO regional convention.
-The final round is held at the biennial AGO national convention held in even numbered years.
-First Prize $3,000 and CD recording; Second Prize $2,000; Third Prize $1,500; Audience Prize $1,500.
+There is an initial application round from which up to five semifinalists are chosen.
+The semifinal and final rounds are held in conjunction with the biennial AGO national convention held in even numbered years.
+First Prize $5,000 and CD/video recording; Second Prize $3,000; Third Prize $2000; Audience Prize $1,500.

 475 Riverside Drive, Ste.
 1260, New York, NY, 10115, United States

 Eligibility: Open to organists aged 22-32 at the time of competition; online application at www.agohq.org.
 Procedure: 1 initial application/recorded round from which up to nine semifinalists will be chosen, followed by a semifinal and final round.
 Prizes: 1st prize $13,000, CD recording, and career assistance; 2nd prize $5,000, 3rd prize $3,000; audience prize $1,000.
 Entry fees: $75 for AGO members and $125 for non-members.
 Location: Varies depending on the location of the biennial National Convention.
 Dates: Initial application tentative deadline, October, 2021.
 Frequency: Biennial.